diz217/Retrieval-Augmented-Generation-pipeline/README.md

 A LLM pipeline for generating structured Domain-Speicfic Language (DSL) configurations using retrieval, validation, and automatic repair.

 ## Overview
-The system converts a natural language query into a structured configuration through a multi-stage pipeline:
+The goal of this system is to convert natural language queries into structured DSL configurations while maintaining deterministic correctness.

+Since LLM generation is inherently probabilistic, the pipeline is designed as a multi-stage workflow that separates semantic reasoning from deterministic validation.
 ```
 Query
  ↓